 Learn about the work of the Institute for Marine and Antarctic Studies and the CSIRO, both located on the waterfront and the story behind the remarkable life-size bronze sculptures that look out to sea on Franklin Wharf.

 Meet your tour guide at the front door of Princes Wharf No.1 Shed for this informative and amusing walk through Hobart’s Antarctic history.

 Please arrive 5 minutes before your tour starts.

-Tickets are $10 per person (no concessions) and are available from your guide.
+Tickets are $10 per person (no concessions) payable directly to your guide.

 Days: Thursday, Friday, Saturday and Sunday August 2-5.
 Times: 11am, 12noon, 1pm, 2:30pm, 3:30pm